Iran University of Medical Sciences • Journals

 Key editor tasks

-- Regularly check your “New submissions” or “Awaiting assignment” queues.
+- Regularly check new submissions or awaiting assignment queues.

-- Maintain a diverse, up-to-date reviewer pool with accurate expertise tags and contact details.
+- Maintain a diverse, up-to-date reviewer pool with accurate expertise tags.

 - Use system reminders judiciously to follow up overdue reviews.

-- Record decisions and required revisions clearly in the system, mirroring your decision letter.
+- Record decisions and required revisions clearly in the system.

-- Ensure that final accepted versions meet journal formatting and policy requirements before transferring to production.
+- Ensure accepted versions meet formatting and policy requirements before production.

-Using AI & digital tools as an editor
+Using AI and digital tools as an editor

-Editors may use carefully selected tools to support their work (e.g. to manage workload or check language clarity), but human judgement and accountability must remain central.
+Editors may use carefully selected tools to support workload management or language clarity, but human judgement and accountability must remain central.

 - Do not upload unpublished manuscripts to public AI tools or services that log content.

-- Any AI-based assistance must complement, not replace, your editorial decision-making.
+- AI-based assistance must complement, not replace, editorial decision-making.

-- Follow the portfolio-level AI & digital tools policy for reviewers & editors.
+- Follow the portfolio-level AI & digital tools policy for reviewers and editors.

-- If AI is used internally (e.g. for triage), explain this transparently in journal information where appropriate.
+- If AI is used internally for triage, explain this transparently where appropriate.

 Ongoing training, feedback & development

-- Review your decision patterns and turnaround times periodically to identify bottlenecks.
+- Review decision patterns and turnaround times periodically to identify bottlenecks.

-- Discuss challenging or borderline cases within the editorial team (maintaining confidentiality).
+- Discuss challenging or borderline cases within the editorial team while maintaining confidentiality.

 - Participate in IUMS or external workshops on peer review, ethics and open science.

-- Stay up to date with international guidance (COPE, ICMJE, EQUATOR and others).
+- Stay up to date with international guidance from COPE, ICMJE, EQUATOR and others.

 When to contact the IUMS publications office